 So you've read all about the benefits of having plants in the office and now it's time to do something about it.

 1. Get tough plants.
-Thirsty ferns will go to plant heaven fast if you often forget to water, but cast iron plant, dragon trees, yuccas and kentia palms are hard to kill.
+Thirsty ferns will go to plant heaven fast if you often forget to water, but cast iron plant, dragon trees, yuccas and kentia palms are beautiful and hard to kill.

 2. Provide the right pot or planter.
 Succulents don't need self-watering pots, but they can be good for peace lilies and ferns.
 Complicated watering systems, such as those used with some green walls, will eventually need maintenance, so opt for simplicity.

 3. Find the right position.
 Maidenhair ferns don't belong in north-facing windows and snake plants, while tolerant of most conditions, can't live in the dark.

 4. Appoint a "designated waterer".
 I've seen office plants rot and die because two people were watering them, both thinking it was their job.

 5. Put your plants on a diet.
 Moderate doses of slow-release indoor plant food (read the instructions) are all that's required.

 6. Moth orchids and peace lilies bloom for months and are a great alternative to cut flowers.
 With a little basic care they may even flower again next year.